sbcc-cs105/Course-Information/README.md

 ### Lecture:

-Thursday 4:30 - 7:05 PM (ECC-20)
+Monday 4:30 - 7:05 PM (H-111)

 ### Lab Sessions:

 You are in one of these (check your schedule):

-Thursday 9:30 AM - 12:30 PM (H-245) (CRN# [33323](https://canvas.sbcc.edu/courses/15903)) or
+Thursday 9:30 AM - 12:30 PM (H-245) (CRN# [57352](https://canvas.sbcc.edu/courses/21093)) or
-Thursday 7:10 PM - 10:00 PM (H-245) (CRN# [37933](https://canvas.sbcc.edu/courses/15903))
+Monday 7:10 PM - 10:00 PM (H-245) (CRN# [64872](https://canvas.sbcc.edu/courses/21093))

 The links above are the location of all of the due dates and grading submission.
-Additional class material including this syllabus and the course of study, are available on [GitHub](https://github.com/sbcc-cs140-fall2018/Course-Information/wiki).
+Additional class material including this syllabus and the course of study, are available on [GitHub](https://github.com/sbcc-cs140/Course-Information/wiki).

 ### Textbook: